Posey (18CH281)

 Other European types present include Rhenish brown stoneware, Rhenish blue

-and gray stoneware, black lead-glazed earthenware, and five pieces of Challis-like
+and gray stoneware, black lead-glazed earthenware, and five fragments of Challis-like

 earthenware.

-Both Indian-made and European white clay tobacco pipe fragments were recovered
+Both Native-made and European white clay tobacco pipe fragments were recovered

 from the site, although in small numbers when compared with contemporary

 sites occupied by the Chesapeake English.
-All of the terra cotta tobacco
+All of the red tobacco

-pipe fragments appear to derive from hand-made, Indian-type smoking pipes.
+pipe fragments appear to derive from hand-made, Native-type smoking pipes.

 Lithic artifacts include tools, debitage, and fire-cracked rock.
 Stone